hyosung11/Launch-School/Courses/journal.md

 15:41 Back home after ping pong and getting the kids and I haven't had time to study this afternoon.

 17:31 It feels hard to get back to focus on studying.
 I need to make dinner anyway.
 It feels slow going at the moment.
 I still need to convert two questions from Lesson 2 Quiz 2 to Anki cards.

+19:05 After dinner and I feel tired.
+I finished the Anki cards for Lesson 2 Quiz 2, but nothing is sinking in right now.